nr77123/wine-mega/README.md

-**Wine-mega** is a fork of wine combined with latest staging patches, vkd3d and other useful things, to be all-in-one bleeding-edge wine source tree.
+**Wine-mega** is a fork of wine combined with latest staging patches, vkd3d and other useful things, to be all-in-one bleeding-edge bundle.

 It will be maintained in buildable state and kept up-to-date with latest wine and additions.